aryaa192/AWS-DevOps/README.md

 Sep 18 06:29:16 ip-172-31-3-136.ap-south-1.compute.internal jenkins[14199]: 2022-09-...
 Hint: Some lines were ellipsized, use -l to show in full.
 ```
-tada.. :D we're all good to go!!
+tada.. :D good to go!!
 Now, Let's go on <ec2-instance-ip address>:8080 (make sure that you have added this port number in your instance security group.)
 (If not please go to aws-portal and open this port by modifying your security group.)

-Hoping that you're jenkins login page..
+Hoping that you're on jenkins login page..
 ![image](https://user-images.githubusercontent.com/22274075/190889247-21a28d0c-46e1-4b99-bfe0-8f151c5ea415.png)

 Oops!!
 It's asking for the password :>